Skip to main content

 Snapshots are made based on the latest block height stored in the game's state machine.
 Notably, snapshots are made every 21600 blocks AFTER the state machine has been updated for that block number.

-We will be using pg_dump to create the snapshots because "it makes consistent backups even if the database is being used concurrently."
+Paima uses pg_dump to create the snapshots (typically included in the postgres package of your OS)because it makes consistent backups even if the database is being used concurrently.

 Snapshot Deletion

-Only 2 snapshots should be kept, thus when a new snapshot is created the runtime should check how many snapshots exist in the folder.
-If there are 3, then the oldest snapshot must be deleted.
+Paima will only keep 2 snapshots of your node.
+That is to say, when a new snapshot is created, the runtime checks how many snapshots exist in the folder.
+If there are 3, then the oldest snapshot is deleted.